knz/programming-in-c/assignments/2_insertion_sort/README.rst

 Objectives
 ==========

-You must implement a list API and a multi-tool sorting program.
+You must implement a list API and a multi-tool number sorting program.

 Requirements
 ============

 Your sorting program must be named ``mysort`` and its basic operation is as follows:

-- it reads input lines from its standard input;
+- it reads input numbers from its standard input;
-- it prints the same lines in sorted order on its standard output.
+- it prints the same numbers in sorted order on its standard output.

 You must submit your work as a tarball [#]_.
 Next to the source code, your archive must contain a text file file named “``AUTHORS``”